 REP’s a great brand with a good reputation for providing heavy-duty equipment.
-They remind me a lot of Rogue Fitness, the leader when it comes to home racks and rigs.

-REP equipment even looks a little like Rogue’s, which is a good thing.
+Anyway, REP equipment even looks a little like Rogue’s, which is a good thing.

-Anyway, the FT-3000 is designed to take up less space, coming with a footprint of only 53″ x 34″ (width x depth) and the angled design makes it easier to fit in corners.
+The FT-3000 is designed to take up less space, coming with a footprint of only 53″ x 34″ (width x depth) and the angled design makes it easier to fit in corners.

 This trainer comes with dual 180 lb stacks with a 2:1 pulley ratio, giving you 90 lb of max resistance per side.